barbagroup/proposals/Azure2016.md

 We thus estimate that the memory requirements of a PetIBM simulation with a mesh of 225 million points will need a minimum of six Azure A9 nodes (112GB memory each), with a 35% safety factor.
 A mesh with 45 million points will fit on two Azure A9 nodes.

+*Cost per grid point and time step*
+A test of 2800 time-steps on a mesh of 10.3 million points took about 36 hours using 1 node (16 hardware cores) of our university cluster.
+That gives an estimated cost per time-step and per mesh-point of $4.5\times10^{-6}$ seconds.

 *Experimental setup and compute time:*
-In order to perform a strong-scaling study, we propose to run with each mesh over a time-integration period of 100 time-steps with a time-increment to obtain a CFL number of 0.5 (based on the freestream speed).
+In order to perform a strong-scaling study, we propose to run with each mesh over a time-integration period of 100 time-steps with a time-increment giving a CFL number of 0.5 (based on the freestream speed).
 That gives a time increment of $4\times10{-3}s$ for the coarser mesh and $2\times10{-3}s$ for the finer mesh.
-A test of 2800 time-steps on a mesh of 10.3 million points took about 36 hours using 1 node (16 hardware cores) of our university cluster.
-That gives an estimated cost per time-step and per mesh-point of $4.5\times10^{-6}$ seconds.

-*Scaling study:*
-We propose a strong-scaling study of PetIBM using the coarser mesh, requesting 2, 4, 8, and 16 nodes.
-Each run will be repeated five times to report the average run time.
-For this stage, we estimate a requirement of approximately 1,800 core hours (FYI: 16*4.5E-06/3600*45E+06*100*5*4).
-Second, we propose to evaluate the scalability of PetIBM on a DNS-ready mesh size of 225 million points using 6, 12, 24, and 48 nodes.
-For this second stage, we estimate a requirement of approximately 9,000 core hours (FYI: 16*4.5E-06/3600*225E+06*100*5*4).

 We will run PetIBM on the coarser mesh to reach a periodic regime of the flow, let say after 60 vortex shedding cycles.
 In our previous two-dimensional simulations at Reynolds number 2000, the frequency of shedding was on average 0.375.